Magpie | Facts, Diet, Habitat & Pictures

 Magpies are highly intelligent and social birds known for their complex behaviors.
 They often form tight-knit family groups or pairs, working together to defend territories and raise their young.
 Magpies are opportunistic omnivores, feeding on a varied diet of insects, small animals, fruits, and even human scraps.

 Their adaptability allows them to thrive in a range of environments, including urban areas.
-Magpies are also known for their intricate and vocal communication, which includes a variety of calls and vocalizations used for social interactions and warning of predators.
+Magpies are also famous for their intricate and vocal communication, which includes a variety of calls and vocalizations used for social interactions and warning of predators.

 Magpie Scientific Classification